ashneetrathore/SpotifyBrowser/README.md

 The backend also manages **OAuth 2.0 authentication** by redirecting users to Spotify to authorize access to the app, and storing the received access and refresh tokens.
 These tokens allow the backend to make authorized API requests on behalf of the user without exposing sensitive credentials to the frontend.

 The frontend is built with **Angular**, **TypeScript**, **HTML**, and **CSS**, providing a dynamic, component-based interface.
-Users can submit search queries through input fields and dropdowns, which Angular captures and sends as HTTP requests to the backend.
+Users can submit keyword-based search queries through input fields and dropdowns, which Angular captures and sends as HTTP requests to the backend.
 Once the backend returns the structured data, Angular renders it using [components](https://github.com/ashneetrathore/SpotifyBrowser/tree/main/client/src/app/components) like carousels for albums and artists or tables for track lists.
 Additionally, the [*about*](https://github.com/ashneetrathore/SpotifyBrowser/tree/main/client/src/app/components/about) component displays user-specific information, like the Spotify profile picture and username.
 Some components use **Bootstrap** for styling and layout.
 Navigation between artist, album, and track [pages](https://github.com/ashneetrathore/SpotifyBrowser/tree/main/client/src/app/pages) is handled via Angular routing, creating a smooth user experience.
 The following is a description of each page in the application and what it features:

-- Home page | Displays information about the logged-in user's account and contains the main search component, which supports searching by artist, album, or track
+- Home page | Displays information about the logged-in user's account and contains the main search component, which supports keyword-based searching by artist, album, or track
-- Artist page | Shows details about an artist, including a carousel of their albums and a table of their top tracks
+- Artist page | Shows artist details, including profile picture, popularity stats, a carousel of their albums and a table of their top tracks
-- Album page | Shows information about a specific album, including the associated artist and track list
+- Album page | Shows album details, including album cover, popularity, associated artist, and track list
-- Track page | Displays details for a specific track, including the associated artist and album
+- Track page | Displays track details, including duration, popularity, and associated artist and album

 Links within components are context-aware - clicking a track on an Artist page navigates to the corresponding Track page, clicking an artist on an Album page navigates to the corresponding Artist page, etc.